CollaboRateMgmt/CollaboRate/README.md

 # What is CollaboRate?

 CollaboRate is a process and a [simple software tool](https://sohrabsaran.github.io/CollaboRate/CollaboRate.html).
 It is the best IT project management process known so far.
-It enables a substantial portion of commercial (closed-source) software project activity to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing), more effectively than any other method.
-It will benefit IT service companies, their customers and their employees alike.
+It enables a substantial portion of commercial (closed-source) software project activity to be [crowdsourced](https://en.m.wikipedia.org/wiki/Crowdsourcing).
+It does this more effectively than any other known crowdsourcing method.

+In the context of CollaboRate, we define 'crowdsourcing' as follows:
+"Enable a very large number of people (the crowd), to work on the same project at the same time".

+The other significant goal of CollaboRate is to measure work done by people, in a way that is automatic and accurate.

+The CollaboRate process will benefit IT service companies, their customers and their employees alike.
 It may transform the way we do all desk jobs.
 It will give rise to a new kind of economy where individuals have more freedom and opportunities to earn.

-You may use this process for open source projects as well.
+This process will be used in open source projects as well, especially along with open source business models.
 See [this page](https://github.com/sohrabsaran/CollaboRate/wiki/Using-CollaboRate-for-Open-Source-Projects) for more information.

-# Work Crowdsourced
+# Activities that are Crowdsourced

 As stated in the introduction, not everything is crowdsourced under the CollaboRate process.
-The following activities are crowdsourced, and are expected to account for a significant portion of the project work:
+Yet the activities that are crowdsourced, are expected to account for a significant portion of the project work.
+These activities are as follows:
 - detailed requirement validation (in case invalid requirements slip through to the crowd)
+- design and code documentation
-- design (break down of requirements into use cases, and then into pseudocode)
+- design and partial development (break down of requirements into use cases, and then into pseudocode)
 - partial testing (of the work done by the other crowd members)
-- pseudo-code development
-- design and code documentation
 - test automation development

-# Work not Crowdsourced
+# Activities that are not Crowdsourced

-Some work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust.
-Or it may not be accurately measurable, and so it is difficult to reward the crowd.
-However it is done in a very different and structured way as compared to usual.
+Some activities are not crowdsourced under the CollaboRate process.
+This is because they may need a lot of knowledge, coordination or trust.
+It is difficult to find a way to make the crowd reliably perform these activities.
+Moreover some of these activities may be difficult to measure accurately.
+So it is difficult to reward the crowd with accuracy for these activities.

+But in the CollaboRate process, the non-crowdsourced activities done in a very different way.
 This provides additional benefits, such as work measurement and division of labor.
-It also allows some of the activities mentioned below, to come into focus for automation.
-Following type of work is not crowdsourced:
+It also provides incentive to automate these activities.

+The following activities are not crowdsourced under the CollaboRate process:
-- requirement validation and breakdown to start the crowdsourcing process
+- requirement validation and initial work breakdown needed to start the crowdsourcing process
-- testing of use case mapping to requirements
+- validation that the use cases created by the crowd, cover the requirements
 - initial manual testing to determine correctness of the regression test automation
 - debugging and raising defects
 - look and feel, UI design